Lake Muskoka: In popular culture

-Lake Muskoka was referenced by cartoon character Chris McLean in the fictional Fresh TV hit show, "Total Drama Island", in which teenage contestants complete challenges in order to win US$100,000.
+Lake Muskoka was referenced by cartoon character Chris McLean in the fictional Fresh TV hit show, Total Drama Island of the Total Drama series, in which teenage contestants complete challenges in order to win C$100,000 (for the first season) and C$1,000,000 (second season and onward).
 The lake that is mentioned surrounds an island named Camp Wawanakwa, yet the island is in fact, not real.
-The island made appearances in seasons 1, 4 and 5 and the 2023 reboot.
+The island made appearances in the first, fourth and fifth seasons and the 2023 reboot.

-Lake Muskoka is also the setting of the 2024 film My Old Ass.
+Lake Muskoka was the setting of the 2024 comedy film My Old Ass and the 2026 coming-of-age television series Sterling Point, both by writer-director Megan Park.
+It also featured prominently in the final episode of season 1 of the 2025 series Heated Rivalry.